 Recalling

 (1) Resolution 43 (Cg-17) – Global Cryosphere Watch,

-(2) Resolution 9/1 (EC-70) – Terms of Reference of the Executive Council Panel of Experts on Polar and High-mountain Observations, Research and Services,
+(2) Resolution xxx (Cg-18) – WMO Governance Reform,

+(3) Resolution xxx (Cg-18) – Key directions of the polar and high-mountain agenda for the next WMO financial period (2020–2023)

-(3) Resolution 9/2 (EC-70) – Global Cryosphere Watch Surface Observing Network,
+(4) Resolution 29 (EC-70) – Global Cryosphere Watch Surface Observing Network,

-(4) Decision 21 (RA II-16) – Development of the Asia High-Mountain Global Cryosphere Watch Observing Network,
+(5) Decision 21 (RA II-16) – Development of the Asia High-Mountain Global Cryosphere Watch Observing Network,

+(6) Decision 16 (RA III-17) - Polar and high-mountain regions, Global Cryosphere Watch, Antarctic Regional Climate Network and Polar Space Task Group,

-(5) Decision 20 (RA IV-17) – Development and implementation of the Global Cryosphere Watch in the polar and high-mountain regions of Regional Association IV,
+(7) Decision 20 (RA IV-17) – Development and implementation of the Global Cryosphere Watch in the polar and high-mountain regions of Regional Association IV,

+(8) Decision 18 (RA V-17) Global Cryosphere Watch, related high-mountain activities and climate services

-(6) Decision RA VI-17/18 on the RA VI engagement with the Global Cryosphere Watch,
+(9) Decision RA VI-17/18 on the RA VI engagement with the Global Cryosphere Watch,

-(7) Resolution 1 (CHy-15) – Response of the Commission to decisions of Congress of relevance to hydrology and water resource management,
+(10) Resolution 1 (CHy-15) – Response of the Commission to decisions of Congress of relevance to hydrology and water resource management,

-(8) Resolution 8 (JCOMM-5) – Services and Forecasting Systems Programme Area, and Annex to Resolution 8 (JCOMM-5),
+(11) Resolution 4 (CIMO-17) - Commission for Instruments and Methods of Observation contribution to the per-operational phase of the Global Cryosphere Watch

-(9) Decision 6 (JCOMM-5) – Collaboration with the Global Cryosphere Watch,
+(12) Decision 6 (JCOMM-5) – Collaboration with the Global Cryosphere Watch,

 Noting

-(1) The GCW Implementation Plan, as updated under the auspices of the Executive Council,
+(1) that the GCW Surface Observing Network is one of the four components of the WMO Integrated Global Observing System (WIGOS), and a component of the WMO Information System (WIS).

-(2) That GCW is a significant contributor to the implementation of Global Framework for Climate Services,
+(2) that GCW is a contributor to the Global Framework for Climate Services (GFCS) and the Global Climate Observing System (GCOS),(3) that synergies between GCW and the WMO Hydrological Observing System are beneficial for both the cryosphere and the hydrosphere,

 Noting also:

-(1) that the development of GCW has progressed with resources allocated by Seventeenth Congress, and with support from extra-budgetary resources,
+that the development of GCW has progressed with resources allocated by Seventeenth Congress, and with extra-budgetary resources,

 Noting with satisfaction

-(1) The progress made on engaging research and operational organization on establishing the GCW Surface Observing Network, and development of the GCW Data Portal as a Data Collection and Production Centre,
+(1) the successful contributions of Members and of research organizations active on polar and high-mountain matters, to the implementation of GCW,

-(2) That joint efforts between GCW and the Arctic and Third Pole Regional Climate Centres are resulting in the definition and use of relevant cryosphere specific climate products,
+(2) the collaboration of GCW with the Arctic and Third-Pole Regional Climate Centres,

-(3) The engagement with the Arctic, Antarctic, and high-mountain scientific communities on standardization of observations, data exchange, and information on the state of the cryosphere,

 Mindful

-(1) That cryosphere is global, existing in various forms spanning all latitudes and occurring in approximately 100 countries in addition to the Antarctic regions,
+(1) that the cryosphere is global, existing in various forms spanning all latitudes and elevations, and occurring in approximately 100 countries and the Antarctic region,

-(2) That cryosphere-related feedbacks in the amplification of climate change cause impacts on weather, climate and water globally,
+(2) that cryosphere-related feedbacks contribute to the amplification of climate change, impacting weather, climate, and water, globally,

-Having considered the important contributions being made by Members, partner organizations and programmes towards the implementation of GCW as a mechanism for providing authoritative information on the state of the world snow and ice resources,
+(3) that water stored as snow and ice is critical to the world’s available freshwater supply,

+(4) that understanding cryosphere-related risks and hazards, is key to effective adaptation strategies.

+Having considered

+the goal of the WMO Strategic Plan, to enhance Earth system observations and predictions,

+that the cryosphere is one of the most under-sampled and least understood component of the Earth system,

+the need for further development of technical standards and guidelines to support Members with their operational cryosphere observations, data, and services;

-Decides that the development of GCW will continue during its pre-operational phase in the eighteenth financial period, with the aim proving to Members the benefits of a fully operational, end-to-end GCW, as a cross cutting activity, from 2024 onward;
+Decides that the development of the Global Cryosphere Watch will continue during its pre-operational phase, during the eighteenth financial period, with the aim of proving to Members the benefits of GCW as an operational, cross cutting activity across WMO Programmes, from 2024 onward;

 Decides further:

-(1) That the GCW priorities during the pre-operational phase, will beannex:
+(1) That the priorities of the GCW pre-operational phase, will be as provided in the annex to the present Resolution;

-(a) Supporting Members in developing national frameworks for cryosphere end-to-end monitoring and service partnership;

-(b) Developing and publishing value added cryosphere products, relevant to water resource and ecosystems management, to safety (e.g. transportation), to understanding natural hazards and risks, to energy production, etc.;

-(c) Establishing the GCW Data Portal as a Data Collection or Production Centre (DCPC) in the WMO Information System (WIS), thus improving the access to, and the management of quality of current and past cryosphere data, information, and products;

-(d) Developing and publishing GCW regulatory and guidance material, including for supporting capacity development;

-(2) That special priority must be given to those activities which will assist Members in addressing national cryosphere related priorities (e.g. water resource management, disaster risk reduction), with a special focus on developing countries;
+(2) That special priority must be given to assisting Members in addressing national cryosphere related priorities (e.g. on water resource management, disaster risk reduction, etc.), with a special focus on developing countries and for high mountain regions;

 Requests the Executive Council:

-(1) To approve the draft Plan for the GCW pre-operational phase;